 You can buy folic acid supplements from pharmacies, large supermarkets, health food stores, online or from your GP.

 The NHS says if you want to get your folic acid from a multivitamin tablet, make sure the tablet does not contain Vitamin A (or retinol).

-You can add certain foods to your diet that contain levels of folic acid, although a supplement might be easier as you know you’re getting your recommended amount all in one go with a supplement.
+You can add certain foods, such as different fruit and vegetables to your diet that contain levels of folic acid, although a supplement might be easier as you know you’re getting your recommended amount of vitamins and minerals all in one go with a supplement.

 Foods that contain folic acid include:

 Liver is rich in folic acid but is NOT safe to eat during pregnancy – liver is rich in Vitamin A, which can cause birth defects in your baby.